NotMeCJ/discord-mergest-kingdom-hack/README.md

 [![Hits](https://hits.sh/github.com/NotMeCJ/discord-mergest-kingdom-hack.svg?color=cc1111)](https://hits.sh/github.com/NotMeCJ/discord-mergest-kingdom-hack/)

 ## Learning how to hack the game in 5 minutes!
-(Farm Merge Valley in Discord)
+(Mergest Kingdom in Discord)

 ### What you need?
 - browser (preferably Google Chrome or discord Canary)